mysterymath/lcc6502/C_Standard_Design_Implications.md

 * LCC's preprocessor just uses the source character set, but it's easy to change in `cpp/eval.c` (line 502).
 * A warning about long character constants in `cpp/eval.c` should be removed.
-* TODO: Determine what LCC does with wide character literals.
+* The LCC compiler should be set so that wide characters are the same size as regular characters.
 * String literals need not be strings (they can contain `'\0'` anywhere within), but the standard requires their value ends in a null character.
 * The implementation should provide C-style null-terminated string literals,